digiscot/digiscot-website/pages/actionlearning.md

 permalink: /actionlearning/
 ---

-As part of the new One Digital programme we are seeking applications from senior leaders who want to transform their organisation’s approach to going digital.
+As part of the new One Digital programme we are seeking applications from senior leaders who want to <strong>transform their organisation’s approach to digital.</strong>

 Organisations in the third sector have much to gain from the shift to digital, but many are in danger of being left behind.
-If we can put the third sector on the front foot when it comes to digital then we can make a real impact on social justice, public service delivery and economic growth.

-We know that by embracing digital, charities are more likely to see an increase in their funding, and can work more efficiently.
-However, currently half of all Scottish charities (20,000 organisations) [lack basic digital skills](/images/infographic-2015-white.png).
+If we can put the third sector on the front foot when it comes to digital then we can make a real impact on social justice, public service delivery and economic growth, however, currently half of all Scottish charities (20,000 organisations) [lack basic digital skills](/images/infographic-2015-white.png).

 There are often a number of complex reasons why charities struggle to become more digital, including time, motivation, resourcing and access to training and support.
 The One Digital project will bring together a group of senior third sector leaders who are keen to tackle this issue.
 Using [action learning methodology](https://en.wikipedia.org/wiki/Action_learning) the group will be supported to work together to find solutions to the problems that they are facing.

 Digital transformation is a major undertaking for any organisation, and unless the people at the very top have a sound understanding of the opportunity and a vision for grasping it then change will only ever be incremental.